shyam-anand/VideoPlayer/README.md

 1. Download the sources.
 2. Run `npm install` to install the dependencies.
-3. Run `npm start` to start in debug mode on localhost:3000.
+3. Run `npm start` to start in debug mode.

 For a production build, run the below commands.
 `npm run build`